nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 4.4.
 Troubleshooting tests

 #### 4.4.1.
 Tests fail because NullPointException when AssertionError is expected**
-    This is because Assertions are not enabled for JUnit tests.
+    This is because Assertions are not enabled for JUnit tests. <br>
 1. Enable assertions in JUnit tests as described [here](http://stackoverflow.com/questions/2522897/eclipse-junit-ea-vm-option). <br>
 2. Delete run configurations created when you ran tests earlier.